m-richards/RecursiveRouteChoice/docs/source/simple_example.rst

 .. note::
-   The example is in the reverse order to a typical use case.
+   The example presented demonstrates the reverse order to a typical use case.
 Here we simulate observations, picking arbitrary parameters and then estimate parameters from those observations.
 This is nice for a simple example since then we don't need an external data source.
-For a more typical use case, see the Sioux Falls example.

 Prediction
 ----------